Function Reference

 This function is supported in version 5.9 and later.

-name = InputText("Please type your name","name:")
+name = InputText("Please type your name","Name:")

-INPUTPASSWORD("Description","Title","default value") Applies to: Procedure
+InputPassword("Description","Header") Applies to: Procedure

 Allows the user to enter text with invisible characters.